 Black Widow Bites

 Humans are generally bitten when they run into the webs or trying handling the spider.
-Those with health concerns, or children, are more likely to respond negatively to the bites.
-For most of us, the bites are not dangerous, but can be painful.
+Children, the elderly, and those with health concerns are more likely to respond negatively to the bites.
+For most of us, the bites are not dangerous but can be painful.

 The truth is that the widow is much, much smaller than a human.
 Although they have poison-filled fangs, the amount that they can deliver to a human is very small.
 For most people, the venom may cause discomfort, and medical attention is recommended, but they will recover just fine.
 The average black widow just cannot inject enough venom to bring down a normal healthy human being.